Every year, over 1.4 million Americans are diagnosed with diabetes. According to the National Diabetes Statistics Report 20224:

 - Newly diagnosed cases of both type 1 and type 2 diabetes have significantly increased among U.S. youth

-Even more alarming is the 88 million American adults with prediabetes (blood sugar levels higher than normal but not high enough to be classified as diabetes) – and nine out of 10 don’t know they have it.
+Even more alarming is the 96 million American adults with prediabetes (blood sugar levels higher than normal but not high enough to be classified as diabetes) – and eight out of 10 don’t know they have it.
 Without lifestyle change, many of these individuals will go on to develop type 2 diabetes.2

 If this trend continues, it will result in an enormous economic burden for employers.
 According to the American Diabetes Association (ADA), the total estimated cost of diagnosed diabetes in the U.S. is $327 billion per year.
 This includes direct medical costs and the dollars lost from reduced productivity due to illness and disability.3